caiohsilveira/weather_alerts_card/docs/providers.md

 Severity comes from INMET's textual `severity` field.
 The adapter maps `Perigo Potencial` to moderate, `Perigo` to severe, and `Grande Perigo` to extreme.
 `risks` render as the description, `instructions` render as the action text, and the alert URL opens the matching INMET aviso page.
+Set `providerColors: true` to paint each alert in the color INMET published for it (`aviso_cor`).

 INMET entities carry the configured location's coordinates, so `showGeometry` draws a marker rather than an affected-area outline.
 Those coordinates also